priyankabnl/String_Matching_Project/README.md

 # String_Matching_Project
-In this Project, I am reading data from 2 excel files.
-Both have some similarity but I would like to find the exact match.

-So, I used SequenceMatcher - It is a class available in python module named “difflib”.
-It can be used for comparing pairs of input sequences.
-It helps me in comparing the two strings and then I found the ratio for the same.

-I displayed the maximum score of that ratio as my output for comparing strings.
+In this project, the goal is to identify exact matches between two Excel files that share some similarities.
+However, these files may contain variations in the formatting of their data, which makes comparing them difficult.
+To overcome this challenge, the Python programming language offers a built-in module named "difflib," which provides a SequenceMatcher class that can compare two strings and calculate their similarity ratio.

+Using the SequenceMatcher class, I compared the strings from both Excel files and obtained a score that represents the similarity ratio between the two strings.
+The score ranges from 0 to 1, where 0 means the strings have no similarities, and 1 indicates that the strings are identical.

+After obtaining the scores, I selected the highest score as my output, which represents the closest match between the two strings.
+This approach allows me to identify the best matching data from the two Excel files, even if the formatting is slightly different.